2020 United States Postal Service crisis: Legal issues

 Federal law prohibits any employee of the Postal Service from delaying mail.
-The Postal Service inspector general has opened an investigation into the changes made by DeJoy, including any possible conflicts of interest stemming from his $30 million ownership stake in XPO Logistics, which processes mail for the USPS.
+The Postal Service inspector general opened an investigation into the changes made by DeJoy, including any possible conflicts of interest stemming from his $30 million ownership stake in XPO Logistics, which processes mail for the USPS.
+The subsequent investigation by the USPS Office of Inspector General found that DeJoy had “met all the applicable ethics requirements” related to his investments and as of March 2023, the Federal Election Commission and the FBI closed investigations into him related to campaign contributions.

-Several state attorneys general are also beginning investigations to determine if DeJoy violated state election laws and are coordinating their efforts.
-As of August 18, 2020, attorneys general from at least twenty states have filed federal lawsuits against the USPS and DeJoy.
+As of August 18, 2020, attorneys general from at least twenty states filed federal lawsuits against the USPS and DeJoy over potential state election laws violations.
 One lawsuit is being led by Washington state, joined by Colorado, Connecticut, Illinois, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, Oregon, Rhode Island, Vermont, Virginia, and Wisconsin; a second is being led by Pennsylvania, joined by California, Delaware, Maine, Massachusetts, and North Carolina.
 All of the participating attorneys general are Democrats.
-The state lawsuits were filed in spite of DeJoy's announcement that he would be suspending the changes.
 On September 17, 2020, federal judge Stanley Bastian, in response to the lawsuit led by Washington state, issued a temporary injunction barring the Postal Service from proceeding with the planned changes, describing them as "a politically motivated attack on the efficiency of the postal service."

 U.S. representative Bill Pascrell requested the New Jersey attorney general to empanel a grand jury to investigate whether any state election laws were violated; the AG declined comment.
-Arizona secretary of state Katie Hobbs said, "In Arizona, it's against the law to 'delay the delivery of a ballot.'
-I've asked Attorney General Brnovich to investigate recent changes at USPS."